docker/docs/datacenter/ucp/2.2/guides/admin/install/index.md

 ## Step 4: Install UCP

-To install UCP you use the `docker/ucp` image, which has commands to install and manage UCP.
+To install UCP, you use the `docker/ucp` image, which has commands to install and manage UCP.

 To install UCP: